 Organic hair styling

-As long as your scalp itches, you should avoid applying products on or near your scalp.
+As long as your scalp itches, you should avoid applying products on or near the scalp.
 This applies even if you use "gentle" styling products.
 All our hair styling products are mild.
-If you have an extra sensitive scalp, try Bruns' unscented styling products.
-Their salt spray and conditioner spray also refresh your hair between washes.
+If you have extra sensitive scalp, try unscented styling products.
+Salt spray and conditioning spray also freshen up the hair between washes.

 Organic dry shampoo

-It works excellently to use a natural dry shampoo between shampoo washes.
-A dry shampoo absorbs excess oil, removes dry flakes, soothes the scalp, increases shine, and saves you time.
+It works excellently to use a natural dry shampoo between washes with shampoo.
+A dry shampoo absorbs excess oil, removes dry flakes, soothes the scalp, increases shine and saves you time.

-If your scalp itches after coloring, you should definitely try switching hair dyes.
-Our hair dyes are 100% plant-based and/or 100% organic.
-This means you avoid skin-irritating chemicals that can worsen or cause your problems.
-It's worth noting that you can be allergic to natural substances too, so always do a test on your arm or neck first.
-For itchy scalp, we recommend Khadi or Cultivator's hair dyes.
+If it itches after coloring, you should definitely try switching hair color.
+Our hair colors are 100% plant-based and/or 100% organic.
+This means you avoid skin-irritating chemicals that can worsen or be the cause of your problems.
+Worth knowing is that you can be allergic to natural substances, so always do a test on your arm or neck first.
+For itchy scalp, we recommend Khadi or Cultivator's hair colors.

-Restore your scalp's pH as often as you want.
-Do it daily, after each hair wash, or occasionally.
-When you've washed your hair with shampoo, this is best done after shampooing, as most shampoos are alkaline.
+Restore the scalp's pH as often as you want.
+Do it every day, after every hair wash or now and then.
+On occasions when you have washed your hair with shampoo, this is best done after shampooing, as most shampoos are alkaline.

 Moisture